Jerami76/100-days-of-code/log.md

 ### Day 32: February 22, 2019

 **Today's Progress**: Pretty good day but, you can always learn more!
 Added a couple of media queries to my Product Landing Page.
 Could add one more but, could also be okay with it, if my life depended on it.
-In a perfect world, I'd add one more @media for very large screens(increase font sizes) and wiggle my padding a bitand, in a dream world, resize my images.
+In a perfect world, I'd add one more @media for very large screens(increase font sizes) and wiggle my padding a bit and, in a dream world, resize my images.
 But, that may be too much work for a project.

 **Thoughts:** Finally pushed, updated log and tweeted before midnight!
 Didn't get much work($) done today but, that's not what this log is about.
 Still need to find a work/learning balance but, I'm addicted to coding!